What is a traveling CNA?

 How do you become a traveling CNA?

-The training to become a traveling CNA is very similar to the training required to get a typical CNA license.
-This training includes:
+The classes required to become a traveling CNA is very similar to the classes needed to get a typical CNA license.
+These programs includes:

 - Completing in-person clinical requirements.
 (Usually a minimum of 75 hours)

 During the CNA program, students will learn about topics such as infection control, documentation, taking vital signs, providing direct patient care, anatomy and physiology, legal/ethical issues, and end-of-life care.
 Students will also get the opportunity to work directly with patients while under the careful watch and supervision of an instructor and a nurse.